danmayer/danmayer.github.com/_posts/2017-11-12-active-record-documentation-in-rails.md

 When we embed our database documentation in our standard code change process we easily get many advantages.

-* See DB comments change over time because they are part of Git
+* See <!--more--> DB comments change over time because they are part of Git
 * Search in code editor tools (and github)
 * Documentation can be reviewed as part of PRs by a data team, analysts, or other folks who might be the target documentation audience